The QCD mass gap and quark deconfinement scales as mass bounds in strong gravity: Quantum mechanical implications of the classical mass/radius ratio bounds in strong gravity

 This, in turn, gives the effective gravitational field strength \cite{Hobson:2006se}

 which changes sign at $r=r_{\rm grav}$.
-However, to within numerical factors of order unity, the expression (\ref{turn-round_radius}) remains rigorously valid in the fully covariant theory \cite{Bhattacharya:2016vur}.
+However, to within numerical factors of order unity, the expression (\ref{turn-round_radius}) remains rigorously valid in full general relativity \cite{Bhattacharya:2016vur}.
 This gives a neat way of reinterpreting the stability bound (\ref{min_dens_Lambda>0}).
 If the quantum mechanical (i.e. Compton) radius of the particle lay outside its gravitational turn-around radius, it would clearly be unstable due to dark energy repulsion.
 Interestingly, we may also ask, for what mass is the turn-around radius equal to the Schwarzschild radius?
 The answer is $M \simeq m_{\rm dS}' = (c^2/G)\sqrt{3/\Lambda}$, which is comparable to the present day mass of the Universe \cite{B1,B2}.